Jack Muldoon: Rochdale

 On 15 May 2014, Muldoon joined Rochdale on a one-year deal, and then quit his job as a plasterer in order to pursue being a professional footballer.

 He made his début on 7 October 2014, coming on as a 58th-minute substitute during Rochdale's 1–0 Football League Trophy defeat against Walsall.

 He made his Football League debut on 15 November 2014, coming on as a 68th minute substitution for Michael Rose in a 0–1 away loss against Port Vale.

 He was released at the end of the season.

 Lincoln City

 On 28 May 2015, he signed an initial one-year contract at Lincoln City after his release from Rochdale.
 Made his debut in a 1–1 home draw with Cheltenham and then managed to score his first goal for the Imps in a 1–1 draw with Eastleigh.
 In January 2016 he signed a new one-year contract extension.

 Harrogate Town

 On 30 June 2018, Muldoon signed for Harrogate Town from AFC Fylde.
+Muldoon played in and won the 2020 FA Trophy final with Harrogate.